bcdnlp/FAITHSCORE/README.md

 - `model_path`: The model name or model folder for the visual entailment model.
 If you set vem_type as llava, please set this parameter as the model folder for LLaVA 1.5.
 You can set it as None for other situations.
 - `api_key`: OpenAI API Key.
 - `llava_path`: The model folder for LLaVA 1.5.
-- `use_llama`: Whether use llave to achieve sub-sentence identification.
+- `use_llama`: Whether use llama to achieve sub-sentence identification.
 If it is False, the code uses ChatGPT for this stage.
 - `llama_path`: The model folder for LLaMA 2 7B.
 Before using it, please convert the model weight into huggingface format.
 For details, you can refer to [this link](https://huggingface.co/docs/transformers/model_doc/llama2).